pankhuridata/Alteryx/README.md

 ### Most content creating countries

 - Next, let us identify the top 10 countries where Netflix is popular.
+- In Summarize tool, configure the Summarize tool to group by the "country" column.
+Then, choose the "Country" aggregation method to count the occurrences of each type.
+- Then, arrange it in descending order using the "Sort" which will give me the top 10 countries with highest number of content in the library.

 <img width="403" alt="image" src="https://github.com/pankhuridata/Netflix-Using_Alteryx/assets/109762146/48561022-edbc-46bd-94f4-0b57f27465d9">

+The most prolific producers of content for Netflix are the United States, India, and United Kingdom.
+Numerically, although India and the U.K. rank second and third among Netflix content producers, they have a significant distance behind the U.S.